wp-plugins/dday/readme.txt

 * Now can be localized

+*0.3.5*

+* Fix some things for WP 2.7
+* Adds a filter %DATE% and %DATEandHOUR% for display formatting

 *ToDo*

 * Choice of unit of the countdown more flexible
+* Color of the event depending on the greater or lesser period until the event.
 * Correction of eventual bugs
 * IE Admin Friendly